kenmoini/atlassian-bamboo-k8s-base/README.md

 > *_NOTE:_* The SecurityContextConstraints that are defined basically give the ServiceAccount the ability to run any workload with some root permissions - apply at your own risk!

-#### Deployment-based Agent
+#### K8s Deployment-based Agent

-Now, if you'd like to just use a specific set of Agents provisioned on a cluster, you can also use the deployment objects in the `openshift/` folder - just make sure to edit the needed parts, specifically around `spec.container.args`
+Now, if you'd like to just use a specific set of Agents provisioned on a cluster, you can also use the 06 and 07 prefixed objects in the `openshift/` folder - just make sure to edit the needed parts, specifically around `spec.container.args`

 To run the agent deployment as it sits, you need to disable Remote Agent Token Verification - or you can pass the token in via an environment variable called `$BAMBOO_SECURITY_TOKEN`.